Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 \subsection{Spectral Function in the Normal Phase}

 To characterize the properties of the system, we first focus on the local retarded Green's function defined in Eq.~(\ref{eqn:GRAK}).
 Since in the normal phase all anomalous (Nambu) Green's function components vanish as well as the average of the order parameter, we have only one independent Nambu component $G^R(t)=-i\theta(t)\langle [b(t),b^{\dagger}(0)]\rangle$.
-Its imaginary part defines the local spectral function \be A(\w)=-\frac{1}{\pi}\mbox{Im} G^R(\w) \ee In Fig.~\ref{fig:specFunc_smalldrive} we plot the local spectral function in the low drive regime, $r=0.6$, for different values of $J/U$ and compare the Open-DMFT/NCA results with those obtained with Hubbard-I impurity solver and Gutzwiller mean-field.
+Its imaginary part defines the local spectral function \be A(\w)=-\frac{1}{\pi}\mbox{Im} G^R(\w) \ee In Fig.~\ref{fig:specFunc_smalldrive} we plot the local spectral function in the low pump regime, $r=0.6$, for different values of $J/U$ and compare the DMFT/NCA results with those obtained with Hubbard-I impurity solver and Gutzwiller mean-field.

-A first important remark is that within Gutzwiller mean-field theory, corresponding to the infinite coordination number limit, the spectral function of the normal phase coincides with that of the single-site problem, therefore losing all its dependence on the hopping $J$.
-Indeed in this limit, as we have discussed in Sec.~\ref{sec:mean_field_conn}, the only feedback from neighboring sites comes through the order parameter $\bold{\Phi}$, which vanishes in this phase.
-Including finite $z$ corrections within Open-DMFT is therefore crucial to capture non trivial properties of the low hopping phase.
+The Gutzwiller mean-field spectral function shows a series of narrow peaks, whose broadening is controlled only by the local dissipation.
+We remark that in this approach, corresponding to the infinite coordination number limit $z=\infty$, all properties of the normal phase are independent on the hopping and coincide with the single-site $J=0$ limit.
+Indeed as we have discussed in Sec.~\ref{sec:mean_field_conn}, for $z=\infty$ the only feedback from neighboring sites comes through the order parameter $\bold{\Phi}$, which vanishes in this the normal phase.

-As we see in figure ~\ref{fig:specFunc_smalldrive}, the Gutzwiller mean-field spectral function shows a series of narrow peaks which are only broadened by the local dissipation.
-Open-DMFT instead is able to capture non-trivial correlations due coherent hopping processes, resulting in a further broadening of the resonances.
-This finite hopping correction to the spectral function reflects the fact that the stationary density matrix in the normal phase is \emph{not} a tensor product of single-site density matrices, but rather includes correlations among neighboring sites, encoded within Open-DMFT in the non-Markovian bath.
-A comparison between Hubbard-I and NCA, shows that the former largely underestimates the effect of the bath.
-Indeed within NCA the sharp peaks of the isolated single site problem are largely broadened already for a moderate value of the hopping rate $J/U=0.2$, a trend that further increases for larger values of $J/U$.
-At the same time the location of the poles is found to be weakly dependent on the hopping rate and, at least for $J/U=0.2$, essentially captured already by Hubbard-I and Gutzwiller mean-field.
+DMFT instead is able to capture the effect of coherent hopping processes, resulting in a further broadening of the resonances.
+This finite hopping correction to the spectral function reflects the fact that the stationary density matrix in the normal phase is \emph{not} a tensor product of single-site density matrices, as predicted by Gutzwiller, but rather includes correlations among neighboring sites encoded within DMFT in the non-Markovian bath.